Hockey Hall of Famer Guy Lafleur dies at age 70

 A chain smoker up until those health scares, Lafleur had been partnering with Merck Canada as part of its “Be The MVP” campaign to raise awareness about early lung cancer detection.

-“There’s not too many people that have a chance to grab it from the beginning,” Lafleur said in his November interview with CP.
-“Most people when they find out, it’s Stage 4.
+“There’s miracles,” Lafleur said in his November interview with CP.
+“There’s people that are surviving.”

-“It’s not too late, because there’s miracles out there, and there’s people that are surviving.”

 Lafleur, who had his No. 10 sweater retired by the Canadiens in 1985, hadn’t been out in public much in recent years following his cancer diagnosis and the COVID-19 pandemic, but did get a thunderous ovation at the Bell Centre during Montreal’s improbable run to last season’s Cup final.